Vejtah/class/README.md

-# random
+# class

-This is a random project.
+This is a part of private project.